oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/realtimesync/business-services/business-services-integration.md

     | concat("BusinessUnitName=", /nssrcmpr:execute/nssrcdfl:request-wrapper/nssrcdfl:BusinessUnit) | Query |

 ![MapValidateBusinessUnit](images/map-validate-bu.png)

-    ```
-    Note: The xpath expression namespace might vary.
+> **Note:**  The xpath expression namespace might vary.
 So, always drag the element which will capture the correct namespace.

-    Note: You can drag functions from the Component section, expand Functions, and then expand String Category
+You can drag functions from the Component section, expand Functions, and then expand String Category
-    ```

 4. Click the ***Tick Mark*** in the expression editor.
 Click ***Validate***.
 A message confirming the expression is valid appears.
 Click ***&lt; (Go back)*** and ***Save*** the Integration Flow.
 5. Click ***Save*** to persist changes.